google/timesketch/docs/developers/analyzer-development.md

 - Analyzer_run does not actually execute the ES query.
 Instead all event data passed to the script are assumed to "match" the analyzer.

-- If your analyzer needs a dependency that is not provided by Timesketch you need to add your analyzer to the contrib/ directory and add the dependency to the contrib_requirements.txt file.